MarkHofstetter/Business-AT-SSN/README.md

 - my $obj = Business::AT::SSN->new(\[$ssn\])

-    The new constructor optionally takes a
+    The new constructor optionally takes a ssn number

 - $obj->ssn(\[$ssn\])